KatherineMichel/katherinemichel.github.io/doc/blog/annual-recap/2025-recap.md

 ### Window Washer

 ![](2025-recap-images/window-washer.jpg)
-Window washer... would you do this job?
+High-rise window washer... would you do this job?

 🔝 <sub>[**back to top**](#table-of-contents)</sub>